aarshitaacharya/littleLlamaLab/README.md

 9. **Quiz App**
    - Dive into the world of animated knowledge with a fun and interactive cartoon quiz app.
 Test your wit, explore captivating questions, and enjoy a playful learning experience.

-10 **Password Generator**
+10. **Password Generator**
     - Elevate your password security with a robust password generator.
 Craft strong and unique passwords effortlessly, ensuring your online accounts stay protected in style and copy them easily.

+12. **Notes App**
+    - Organize your thoughts seamlessly with a sleek notes app.
+Effortlessly jot down ideas, create to-do lists, and stay organized in a user-friendly interface designed to enhance your note-taking experience.

 ## Getting Started